 For much of the last century, successful businesses were efficient businesses.
 They were organisations where the workforce was occupied all the time.
 Downtime was unproductive time and to be frowned on.
-Whether it was a factory assembling car after car on a production line, or a retailer checking customer after customer through its tills, or an airline getting millions of passengers from A to B, the emphasis was on volume, efficiency and operating at maximum capacity.
+Whether it was a factory assembling car after car on a production line, or a retailer checking customer after customer through its tills, or airlines getting millions of passengers from A to B, the emphasis was on volume, efficiency and operating at maximum capacity.

 Then the world changed